Christmas At Kew 2021

-You do, however, want to spend it in a Kew – or at least you will, once you’ve heard how they’ve transformed an entire 2km stretch of the grounds into an almost unfeasibly magical, after-hours, festive woodland light trail.
+You do, however, want to spend it in a Kew – or at least you will, once you’ve heard how they’ve transformed an entire 2.6km stretch of the grounds into an almost unfeasibly magical, after-hours, mulled-wine toting festive woodland light trail.

-The route is made up of no fewer than a million individual lights, from strings of fairy-lights to giant illuminated flowers; each adorning ancient trees, especially commissioned installations, and Kew’s iconic buildings.
+This year’s route involves no fewer than a million individual lights, from strings of fairy-lights to giant illuminated flowers; each adorning ancient trees, especially commissioned installations, and Kew’s iconic buildings.

 Christmas at Kew | Royal Botanic Gardens, TW9 3AE

 Image credits: Jeff Eden © RBG Kew

 Looking for a bite to eat nearby?
 Annie’s will sort you out…